nbprint/nbprint/docs/src/architecture.md

 - `execute`: whether or not to reexecute the notebook, defaults to `True`
 - `timeout`: execution timeout, defaults to `600s`
 - `template`: `nbconvert` template to use, defaults to `"nbprint"`

+Additionally, there are two extra hooks that can be set:

+- `execute_hook`: Called after `nbconvert` execution of the notebook
+- `nbconvert_hook`: Called after `nbconvert` conversion of the notebook

 #### `PDFOutputs`